malens/gw2optitool/README.md

+# gw2optitool
-"# gw2optitool #tool for optimising gw2 gear for predefined builds"
+# tool for optimising gw2 gear for predefined builds